Bloodborne Pathogens and Exposure Control

 National Library of Medicine

-Updated US Public Health Service Guidelines for the Management of Occupational Exposures to Human Immunodeficiency Virus and Recommendations for Postexposure Prophylaxis (9/2013).
+Updated US Public Health Service Guidelines for the Management of Occupational Exposures to Human Immunodeficiency Virus and Recommendations for Postexposure Prophylaxis.

-Created in 1980, enforces safety and health standards of Occupational Safety and Health Act (OSHA) for public employees in NYS.
+Created in 1980, it enforces the safety and health standards of the Occupational Safety and Health Act (OSHA) for public employees in NYS.
 They are under the NYS Department of Labor.